alanrubin/flutter-interview-project/README.md

 - Create model objects for the API data retrieved to avoid working with dynamic (serialisation/deserialisation?)
 - Some sort of Unit Test
 - Some sort of Integration Test
-- Use Navigation 2.0
+- Use a routing library available at pub.dev
+- Add localization
-- Add some sort of state management to show how that is done (InheritedWidget, Provider, GetIt, Mobx and so on)
+- Add some sort of state management to show how that is done (InheritedWidget, Provider, GetIt, Mobx and so on) - Better Mobx if you have experience
 - Follow Dart [style conventions](https://dart.dev/guides/language/effective-dart/style)
 - Create a stream that refreshes the random displayed user list every 15 seconds
 - Show common tools used for you daily development environment (linters, code formatter, git workflow and so on)